logicmagix/XTide86/README.md

 ## Warning

-If you're running XTide86 inside a tmux or custom terminal session, you might run into issues when trying to save root-owned files from within Vim or Neovim:
+If you're running XTide86 inside a tmux or custom terminal session, you might run into issues when trying to save root-owned files from within Neovim:
-Using commands like :w !sudo tee % in Vim may silently fail to prompt for a password and kick you out after 3 attempts.
+Using commands like :w !sudo tee % in NeoVim may silently fail to prompt for a password and kick you out after 3 attempts.

 Solutions:
 Use a GUI editor instead within a Xtide86 terminal buffer to avoid leaving your session: ex. sudoedit /etc/systemd/system/...
-Launch a root Vim in a nested terminal within XTide86: ex. sudo vim /etc/systemd/system/...
+Launch a root nvim in a nested terminal within XTide86: ex. sudo nvim /etc/systemd/system/...

 ## Installation